BEST BEACHES IN ZANZIBAR

 Access: Approximately 1 hour by taxi or bus

-Best for: Serene escapes and diving trips
+Great for: Serene escapes and diving trips

 Matemwe Beach, nestled on the northeastern coast of Zanzibar, is a tranquil and relatively unspoiled haven offering a serene escape with its pristine shores and crystal-clear waters.
 Overlooking a shallow, coral-fringed lagoon, Matemwe provides breathtaking views of the Indian Ocean and is renowned for its unique landscape during low tide, revealing a coral desert that is ideal for photography and enjoying the varying shades of turquoise.